-In response, we have introduced a programme to test the external wall systems – including cladding, insulation and fire-stopping - across our buildings.
+We run a programme to test the external wall systems – including cladding, insulation and fire-stopping - across our buildings.
 We own hundreds of buildings, over 60 of which are over 18 metres and have some form of cladding (out of a government estimated figure of 1,700 in the UK) and therefore need to prioritise testing.
 We do this based on building height and type of external wall covering.

-We have been reviewing all documentation relating to the construction of our buildings to help us decide on the order they should be tested.
+We've been reviewing all documentation relating to the construction of our buildings to help us decide on the order they should be tested.
 The programme prioritises buildings according to height and type of cladding.

-We will be in touch before testing starts on your building.
+We'll be in touch before testing starts on your building.
 Unfortunately, we can’t provide a precise timetable due to the shortage of suitably-qualified independent fire safety consultants to carry out the testing and the huge demand for their services from the owners of thousands of buildings across the UK.

 The independent fire safety consultants will carry out complex and intrusive surveys that involve removing a panel from the building’s external wall system for close examination and, if required, thorough testing.
 They identify all materials used and whether they’ve been installed according to manufacturer recommendations.

 Once the specialists have completed the survey, they produce a report.
 This takes an average of three to four months.
 If a BS8414 fire safety test is needed, it may take longer.
 When we receive the report, we may have to refer back to the original builders, designers and product manufacturers to fully understand the findings.
-We will then provide you with a summary of the report.
+We'll then provide you with a summary of the report.

 The safety of our residents remains our top priority and we have robust measures in place to ensure your safety.
 We also carry out regular fire risk assessments to highlight any work that might be required, as well as routine visual checks of community areas to ensure there are no fire hazards.